MOZ-Art Program 2020

 Participants will engage in voice lessons, diction, theory, notation classes, coaching and rehearsals, culminating with the performance of a full opera and additional performances of solos and ensembles from operas, zarzuelas and musicals.

-Students will participate in the premiere of a newly composed opera based on the classic The Little Prince by Antoine de Saint-Exupéry.
+Students will participate in a newly composed opera based on the classic The Little Prince by Antoine de Saint-Exupéry.

 The new opera, The Return of the not so Little Prince, takes a new look at the character and the story.